Getting Back To Big Things In Rapid City

 We packed our bags last weekend and headed West to the vibrant city of Rapid City, South Dakota.
 Adam and I are both from North Dakota and have spent time in different parts of South Dakota growing up.
 But this would be our first family trip to South Dakota.

-We stayed at the Holiday Inn Rapid City Rushmore Plaza.
+We stayed at the Holiday Inn Rapid City Downtown - Convention Center.
 The location was just a short walk away from the downtown area.

 We had packed itinerary over the weekend exploring every end of Rapid City we could.

 Friday morning I woke up early for a hike to the Stratobowl, the views were breath taking.
 We had breakfast at the Colonial House; and I’d highly recommend getting the gooey caramel roll.
 Next we adventured out to the South Dakota Air & Space Museum (a free outdoor exhibit).
 For lunch we stopped by Fork Real Community Cafe.
 Real people, food and conversation.
 The mission behind this was place was very inspiring.
 The night was ended with dinner at Jambonz Deux serving up delicious cajun food.
 Hands down get the catfish you wont regret it.

 All aboard!!
 We took Coleson up to Hill City to ride the 1880 Train heading from Hill City to Keystone, SD.
 Watching his excitement is a memory I will never forget!

 Saturday we spent time exploring more of what the city had to offer starting breakfast at Essence of Coffee (literally everything was amazing) Adam had the sweet and savory crepes, Coleson indulged in the banana foster and I enjoyed the avocado open face.
 Let alone the great ambience and wonderful service.